le1martin/Monshowdown/README.md

 - **Restart:** If you die, press **ENTER** to restart the game

-# Features
-* Background music and sound effects to enhance the experience

-* Maze with multiple tile types and animated sprites

-* Various enemies with randomized spawning

-* Collectible chests scattered throughout the maze

-* Settings menu to customize the number of monsters spawned

-* Restart functionality

-# Assets
-* Player and enemy sprites

-* Animated coins, hourglass, and hearts

-* Background music and sound effects

 # Contact
 Reach out to martinle348@gmail.com if you have any questions!